 There can be some exceptions to the rule, because when is life ever that simple?
 You could incorporate 3-5 or even more differently sized frames to create a more playful look but to ensure you're still looking slick and orderly, keep the look symmetrical.

-3. Asymmetrical gallery wall: the in-between
+6. Asymmetrical gallery wall ideas: the in-between

 Image credit: My Bespoke Room

 This style is for those searching for the middle ground.
 Asymmetrical gallery walls can be very simple and effective if you want that something in between the sleek and neat look and that eclectic WOW factor.
-A small number of frames (5-8) can create a balanced, elegant layout.
-For a less rigid look use a larger number of frames and a wide variety of sizes or styles.

-4. Eclectic gallery wall: be daring
+7. Eclectic gallery wall: be daring

 Image credit: My Bespoke Room

 You won't find two eclectic gallery walls the same.
 You just won't.
-Ok, you might.
-However, there is a very slim chance to see an eclectic replica as there are so many different ways these can be arranged; the layout and styles depend on how daring you're feeling.
+However, there is a very slim chance of seeing an eclectic replica as there are so many different ways these can be arranged; the layout and styles depend on how daring you're feeling.
+We don't want to scare you off, as they can look very elegant and understated, as well as being quite flamboyant and 'out there.'
+Both are eye-catching and both are a statement.

+You could have a play with different frames of different sizes, in different styles; with all that 'difference' it may be best to keep a cohesive colour palette throughout.
 Another option is to let one key piece be the centre of attention and arrange smaller frames around that spotlight fiend.
 The focal piece connects all the other pieces of art on the wall.

+To avoid a cluttered look, consider creating boundaries within your eclectic gallery wall.
+This may involve grouping certain artworks with the same theme or colours together.
 Finally, you could create your masterpiece within a contained space, as everyone needs some boundaries, right?
 Giving your eclectic gallery wall some structure ensures that it won't look messy.